 Rugby Africa drives with its dedicated team and in close collaboration with the unions the development of rugby through trainings, workshops, mass participation programs, modern tournament formats and communication.

-The Confederation was officially launched in Tunis.
-The inaugural members at the meeting were Tunisia, Morocco, Senegal, Ivory Coast, Tanzania, Kenya, Seychelles and Madagascar.
-A meeting was held in July 1992 in Casablanca with the view of integrating South Africa into the confederation.
-The first organized competitions were the qualifications for Rugby World Cups 1995 and 1999.
+Previously known as the Confederation of African Rugby (CAR), it exists since 1986 where it was officially launched in Tunis, Tunisia. with the inaugural members Tunisia, Morocco, Senegal, Côte d’Ivoire, Tanzania, Kenya, Seychelles and Madagascar.
+The first organized competitions were the qualifications for the Rugby World Cups 1995 and 1999.